There is not yet a cure for Crohn's disease. Doctor's try to focus the treatment on preventing flare-ups and reducing the symptoms.

 - aspirin, Advil, Motrin, Aleve, Naproxen, and ibuprofen (all NSAIDs, or nonsteroidal anti-inflammatory drugs) can make symptoms worse

 A doctor may also prescribe pain medicine in serious cases.

 Other prescription medicine that may be used includes:

-- For mild to moderate symptoms - Aminosalicylates (5-ASAs).
+- aminosalicylates (or 5-ASAs; for mild to moderate symptoms).
 These may be taken orally or may be given rectally.

-- For severe symptoms - Corticosteroids (prednisone and methylprednisolne).
+- corticosteroids (for severe symptoms).
 These may be taken orally or given rectally.

-- To reduce the reaction of the immune system - azathioprine and 6 - mercaptopurine
+- azathioprine and 6-mercaptopurine.
+These reduce the reaction of the immune system.

 - For severe cases that do not respond to any other treatment - Biologic therapy.
-These include: Infliximab (Remicade) and adalimumab (Humira), certolizumab (Cimzia), and natalizumab (Tysabri).
+These include infliximab (Remicade), adalimumab (Humira), certolizumab (Cimzia), and natalizumab (Tysabri).

 A procedure called a bowl resection may be done if medicines do not work.
 A surgeon will remove a diseased or damaged part of the intestine to drain an abscess.
 This will not cure the condition, but it will help with symptoms.
 In some extreme cases, patients will have to have their entire colon (large intestine) removed.
 They may or may not have to have the rectum removed.